 - have bleeding problems

-- are Asian and have Chinese, Japanese, Taiwanese, or Korean ancestry.
+- are of Asian ancestry (such as Chinese, Japanese, Taiwanese, or Korean).
 You may need a lower dose of PROMACTA

 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 PROMACTA may affect the way certain medicines work.
 Certain other medicines may affect the way PROMACTA works.

 Especially tell your health care provider if you take: